mt2017-tartu-shared-task/nmt-system-B/README.md

 ## What we also tried or wanted to try
 We also tried replacing all dots except last with special symbols and various beam sizes.<br>
 The dot replacement gave __22.29__ BLEU points on shared dev set and actually helped with translations.
-Below is a translation with this approach on same example as seen previously.
+Below is a translation with this approach.
+ - Baseline: This part of our website will find information on how Parliament will organise its work through the various committees .
  - Dot-model: This section of our website will find information on how Parliament operates its work through a system of various committees , and the work of the European Parliament is therefore important because decisions on new European laws are jointly made by the Parliament and the Council of Ministers .<br>
+Also we tried 40k vocabulary for coverage + context to tackle some words not translated correctly (bigger voc should cover more words), however the results got worse based on manual evaluation and BLEU, last was only __21.31__.
+Finally we tried different beam sizes for translation and bigger beam size gave slightly better results based on manual evaluation and BLEU, which also increased by little.

 Lastly, we wanted to try hyperparameter tuning, however the model did not converge.
 There were too many hyperparameter to tune to really find out which value suits what parameter is good.
 Furthermore we wanted to try POS-tags and ensembling multiple models.<br>